Here is the main conclusion.

 inordinately easy.”
 (John W. Gofman, MD, PhD, 1918-2007)

-At this very moment, you're either convinced that nutritional supplements are a total waste of money (and maybe even dangerous), or that they are extremely beneficial and necessary.
+At this very moment, you're either convinced that supplements are a total waste of money (and maybe even dangerous), or that they are extremely beneficial and necessary.
 Or, you likely hold a position that lays somewhere in-between these two points of view.

 How did you arrive at your current conviction?
 Whose information helped you form your perspective?